 You can:

-You can attach to anything - use food safe Dental glue
+You can attach to anything - use food-safe dental glue

-Increase the feedback
+Increase or change the feedback

-DIY OpenSource Option - Build Guide Steps - (user assumes all liability, not intended for Medical purposes)
+DIY OpenSource Option - Build Guide Steps - (user assumes all liability, not intended for medical purposes)

 Switch Option 2 - Use a strip of Velostat conductive pressure-sensitive rubber encased between conductive fabric.
 Use this code and schematic with an Arduino Uno Velostat Schematic Link